Advanced Academic Programs

 Multiple criteria are reviewed to determine eligibility for all FCPS advanced academic services.
 The local school committee determines student eligibility for part-time school-based services.
 The countywide central selection committee determines eligibility for full-time AAP Level IV placement.

 In the spring, the Naglieri Nonverbal Ability Test (NNAT) is administered to all FCPS first grade students.
 In the fall, the CogAT-Custom Form is administered to all FCPS second grade students.
 During the fall testing cycle, the NNAT and/or Cognitive Abilities Test (CogAT) may be administered to students in grades 3-6 who do not have an ability test score.
 A second grade screening pool is established using the test results from first and second grade testing.
 Students in the second grade pool are automatically screened for full-time AAP Level IV placement.
 Parents or guardians may exercise a one-time retest option during the fall testing cycle.

 Referrals for Full-Time AAP Level IV

-Please do not wait for test scores before submitting a referral for your student in grades 2-7 as there will be no referrals for Level IV screening accepted past the deadline of January 12, 2018.
+Please do not wait for test scores before submitting a referral for your student in grades 2-7 as there will be no referrals for full time (Level IV) screening accepted past the deadline of December 15.
 If you are waiting for test scores and would like your student screened for Level IV please submit the referral by the published deadline (even if you have not received the test scores for your student).